MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 First, use the following steps to shut down the VMs in the primary cluster:

 1. Find the name of your resource group where the primary WLS cluster is deployed - for example, *wls-cluster-westus-ejb120623*.
-Then follow the instructions in the [Stop VMs in the secondary cluster](#stop-vms-in-the-secondary-cluster) section, but change the target resource group to your primary WLS cluster, to stop all VMs in that cluster.
+Then follow the steps in the [Stop VMs in the secondary cluster](#stop-the-vms-in-the-secondary-cluster) section, but change the target resource group to your primary WLS cluster, to stop all VMs in that cluster.
 1. Switch to the browser tab of your Traffic Manager, refresh the page until you see that the **Monitor status** value of the endpoint *myPrimaryEndpoint* becomes *Degraded*.
 1. Switch to the browser tab of the sample app and refresh the page.
 You should see *504 Gateway Time-out* or *502 Bad Gateway* because none of endpoints is accessible.